Work with a charity abroad

 ICS is funded by the UK's Foreign, Commonwealth and Development Office (FCDO).
 So, unlike many other volunteer programmes, volunteers do not have to pay to take part.

-However, volunteers are expected to fundraise a minimum of £800.
+However, volunteers are expected to fundraise a contribution towards the costs of ICS.
 This is to demonstrate commitment as well as to help support the running of the programme.
-Volunteers contribution accounts for 10% of the cost of the programme.
+Volunteers' contributions account for 10% of the cost of the programme.

 Volunteering overseas with ICS is a life-changing experience.

-You'll spend 10-12 weeks supporting a development project overseas as part of a team of British and local volunteers.
+You'll spend 10-12 weeks supporting a development project overseas as part of a team of UK and local volunteers.

 You will live and work side-by-side with local volunteers and your host family.